ssenmosip/mosip-temp-documentation/Registration-Center-APIs.md

 ## DELETE /registrationcentermachinedevice/{regcenterid}/{machineid}/{deviceid}
 Master data is required across the platform.

-This service will delete the mapping of registration canter, machine and device in the RegistrationCenter-Machine-Device Master module.
+This service will delete the mapping of registration center, machine and device in the RegistrationCenter-Machine-Device Master module.

 ### Resource URL
 ### `DELETE /registrationcentermachinedevice/{regcenterid}/{machineid}/{deviceid}`